Jeffrey Epstein found injured in New York City jail cell after possible suicide attempt: report

 The wealthy financier was transported to a nearby hospital.

-It was not immediately clear how Epstein incurred his injuries, but sources told the news outlet Epstein might've intentionally harmed himself in a bid to get transferred from the jail.
+It was not immediately clear how Epstein incurred his injuries, but sources told the news outlet Epstein might have intentionally harmed himself in a bid to get transferred from the jail.
 Epstein also might have been attacked by an inmate at the facility in downtown Manhattan, according to the report.

-Epstein — whose powerful friends over the years have included President Trump, former President Bill Clinton and Prince Andrew, of Britain — was arrested on July 6 on sex trafficking charges.
+Epstein — whose powerful friends over the years have included President Trump, former President Bill Clinton and Prince Andrew — was arrested on July 6 on sex trafficking charges.
 He pleaded not guilty to accusations he ran a trafficking operation involved underage girls.

 Epstein allegedly created and maintained a "vast network" and operation from 2002 "up to and including" 2005, enabling him to "sexually exploit and abuse dozens of underage girls" in addition to paying victims to recruit other underage girls.